 Unfortunately, there aren’t many military models made to a scale of 1:65.

 Instead, the closest alternative common military modelling scales are 1:60 and 1:76 scales.

 So the answer to the question: what scale are 28mm figures, the answer is 1:60 and 1:76.
 If you get models in these scales they won’t look too bad alongside the miniatures on your tabletop.

 There’s always a but isn’t there.

 The above calculations are based on the typical height of a person today and standard military wargaming figures of 28mm.

-As such, you’ll often find minis are larger than 28mm, figures of 30mm and even 40mm figures are common.
+As such, you’ll often find minis are larger than 28mm, and figures of 30mm and even 40mm figures are common.